Health and Retirement Study

 The Health and Retirement Study (HRS) is a longitudinal survey of a representative sample of Americans over age 50 conducted by the Survey Research Center (SRC) at the Institute for Social Research (ISR) at the University of Michigan in Ann Arbor and supported by the National Institute on Aging (NIA).
 The study interviews approximately 20,000 respondents every two years on subjects like health care, housing, assets, pensions, employment and disability.
 The study is managed through a cooperative agreement (NIA U01AG009740) between the NIA, which provides primary funding, and the ISR, which administers and conducts the survey.
 Beginning in 2012, HRS began adding genetic information from consenting participants to its database.
 The economic measures captured by the data in the HRS are regarded as being of very high quality.

+As of 2025, HRS is led by co-directors David R. Weir and Kenneth M. Langa as well as associate director Jessica Faul, all of the University of Michigan.

 Purpose

 The HRS is designed to inform the national retirement discussion as the population ages.
 The inspiration for the HRS emerged in the mid-1980s, when scientists at NIA and elsewhere recognized the need for a new national survey of America’s expanding older population.
 By that time, it had become clear that the mainstay of retirement research, the Retirement History Study (RHS), conducted from 1969 to 1979, was no longer adequately addressing contemporary retirement issues.
 For example, the RHS sample underrepresented women, Blacks, and Hispanics who, by the mid-1980s were a growing part of the labor force.
 The RHS also did not ask about health or physical or mental function, all of which can affect the decision and ability to retire.
 Moreover, research on the retirement process was fragmented, with economists, sociologists, psychologists, epidemiologists, demographers, and biomedical researchers proposing and conducting studies within their own "silos," often without regard to the relevant research activities of other disciplines.

 Determining that a new approach was needed, an Ad Hoc Advisory Panel was convened by the National Institute on Aging.
 In early 1988 the panel recommended the initiation of a new, long-term study to examine the ways in which older adults’ changing health interacts with social, economic, and psychological factors and retirement decisions.
 Government experts and academic researchers from diverse disciplines were recruited to collaboratively create and design the study.
 Ultimately, relevant executive agencies and the United States Congress recognized the value of this major social science investment, and the HRS was established.